UserNotFoundXEption/CupaGoovno/Moai documentation/README.md

         - Laser duration: 0.3.
             - Multiplier: (0.5, 3).
     - Giant stone
-        - Rolls from left to right, spawning 2 prryble birds helping you jump over it.
+        - Rolls from left to right, spawning 2 parryable birds helping you jump over it.
 You can also damage it to make it smaller.
         - Health: 300.
             - Divider: (0.666, 2).
         - Size multiplier: (0.8, 1.4).